 It is considered a degenerative disorder that arises from the biochemical decomposition of the articular cartilage in the synovial joints.

-However, the latest research maintains that osteoarthritis involves not only the articular cartilage, but also the entire joint organ, including the subchondral bone and the synovial membrane.
+However, the latest research maintains that Osteoarthritis involves the articular cartilage and the entire joint organ, including the subchondral bone and the synovial membrane.

-Osteoarthritis can not be cured, but the condition can be established after a number of years and there are many things you can do to relieve your symptoms.
+Osteoarthritis can not be cured, but the condition can be established after several years, and there are many things you can do to relieve your symptoms.

 What causes Osteoarthritis?

 There is no known cause for Osteoarthritis, but it is more common in women.
 It can develop at any age, although it is more common in older people.
 The injury to a joint can also trigger Osteoarthritis, even many years later.

 Signs and symptoms

 - Pain deep joints exacerbated pain – this is the main symptom of the disease.